TrebledJ/trebledj.github.io/content/posts/cybersec/attack-of-the-zip/2024-01-26-attack-of-the-zip.md

 - Permissions on Linux.
   - To create a symlink, we need execute permissions in the source directory (where the linked file is located) and write/execute permissions in the target directory (where the symlink is created).[^ref-linuxlinkperm]
   - Reading a symlink requires execute permissions in the source directory, and read permissions on the source file.
-- Permissions on [Windows](https://learn.microsoft.com/en-us/windows/security/threat-protection/security-policy-settings/create-symbolic-links).
-By default, only Administrators have the privilege to create symbolic links.
-This setting can be changed by [editing the local group policy](https://superuser.com/a/105381) (typically for users) or by directly enabling `SeCreateSymbolicLinkPrivilege` (typically for processes).
+- Permissions on Windows.
+By default, only Administrators have the privilege to [create symbolic links](https://learn.microsoft.com/en-us/windows/security/threat-protection/security-policy-settings/create-symbolic-links).
+This setting can be changed by [editing the local group policy](https://superuser.com/a/105381) or by directly enabling `SeCreateSymbolicLinkPrivilege`.

 [^ref-linuxlinkperm]: Reference: [SO: Minimum Permissions Required to Create a Link to a File](https://stackoverflow.com/questions/40667014/linux-what-are-the-minimum-permissions-required-to-create-a-link-to-a-file)